-This lentil lasagne has been a classic in my recipe repertoire for many years.
+This lentil lasagne has been a classic in my recipe repertoire for years.
 It is very tasty, substantial and freeze-able.
 It can be served in many ways: with salad in summer, roast vegetables in winter or with oven chips and peas at any time of year (this is how I used to serve it whilst being a student!).
 It is healthy, full of protein and easy to make.
 This recipe includes 4 adult sized portions and 2 toddler portions.
-It is perfect for freezing.

 - Glug olive oil

 - 2-3 garlic cloves, crushed or chopped finely

 - 1 bay leaf (optional)

 - 2 tbsp chopped fresh parsley

 - Dried lasagne sheets

 - Fry onion and garlic for a few minutes in a large pan.

 - Add the diced carrot and lentils and fry for minute or so.
 Stir well.